leodeslf/leaf/src/front/wpo/critical_rendering_path.md

 ### JavaScript and the CRP

-JavaScript execution is a *Parser-Blocking* process.
+JavaScript execution (and downloading unless it has `async` or `defer` attributes) is a *Parser-Blocking* process.
 It means that the process of building the DOM out of the HTML gets interrupted as soon as a script is found, then resumed after its execution.
 During that, we can use JavaScript to manipulate (read, write, and rewrite) the current DOM and CSSOM.

 #### JavaScript dependencies